denysdovhan/wtfjs/README.md

 (1).__proto__.__proto__.__proto__ // -> null
 ```

+### 💡 Explanation:

-**Explanation:** It happens because of when primitive doesn't have a prototype, it will be wrapped in a wrapper object.
+It happens because of when primitive doesn't have a prototype, it will be wrapped in a wrapper object.
 So, spet-by-step:

 ```js
 (1).__proto__ // -> [Number: 0]